-Elizabeth Estochen works in Denver and remotely as a freelancer in the editorial sphere.
-She is a copy editor, proofreader, journalist, content writer, and social media manager.
-Elizabeth has worked in editorial since 2012.
-She has a Bachelor of Arts degree in Media Studies from College of Charleston, a professional certificate in copyediting from the University of California San Diego Extension, and is a 2017 alumnus of Columbia University's Columbia Publishing Course at Oxford.
+Elizabeth Estochen is a writer and editor with ten years of experience in publishing.
+They have a Bachelor of Arts degree in Media Studies from the College of Charleston, an advanced editing certificate from the Poynter Institute and a professional certificate in copyediting from the University of California San Diego Extension.
+They are a 2017 alumnus of Columbia University's Columbia Publishing Course at Oxford.

 Feature on comedian Zoe Lewis for Laugh Tracks section